FIRSTChesapeake/Knowledgebase/content/FRC-AV/index.md

 - #### The FMS relies on the Chesapeake Router being cabled up and active.
 Expect intervention from the FTA if this is not very quickly setup.
 - Most tracks rely on Track 1 being finished.
 At a minimum the case needs to find its "home" for the event, and the back panel needs to be removed so the I/O panel is accessible.
 - Track 2.2 relies on Track 2.1 being finished.
 You cannot run cable to a camera that isn't staged in position yet!
-	- **For 2025 only:** The truss across the middle of the field needs to be finished before steps 2b and 2c can be completed.
 - Track 5 relies on field assembly being partially complete.
 At a minimum, the field border needs to be finished so the camera can be properly aimed.

 ## Track 0 (Gathering Materials)